MohammadRakib/TourRoom/README.md

 ### Tour places information

-User can see tour places information, it supports nested scrolling.
+Users can see tour places information, it supports nested scrolling.
 Bottom navigation bar and search bar also vanish away with animation when scrolling.
-User can see the place location in the map.
+Users can see the place location in the map.

 <img align="left" src="tour room ss/place/place1.png" width="230" height="400">
 <img align="left" src="tour room ss/place/place2.png" width="230" height="400">